AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 ### Default Naming {#default-naming}

 The Company Administrator creates a default naming convention that is used in any Batch Set Preset recipe.
-The default naming convention selected in the Batch Set Preset definition may be all that your company needs to batch-generate sets for all websites.
-A Batch Set Preset is created to use the default naming convention you define.
+The default naming conventions selected in the Batch Set Preset definition may be all that your company needs to batch-generate sets for all websites.
+A `Batch Set Preset` is created to use the default naming convention you define.
 You are able to create as many Batch Set Presets with alternate, custom naming conventions needed for a particular set of content in cases where there is an exception to the company-defined default naming.

 Setting up a default naming convention is not required to use Batch Set Preset functionality.
 However, Adobe best practice recommends that you use a default naming convention to define as many elements of your naming convention that you want grouped in a set.
 Doing so helps to streamline Batch Set creation.